Best Spin Bikes For Exercise (Spinning At Home & Gym)

-While the bike comes with a standard stock seat, it’s actually a little wider than saddles you’ll normally find on spin bikes.
+While the SFB1509 comes with a standard stock seat, it’s actually a little wider than saddles you’ll normally find on some of the best spin bikes.
 The seat can be adjusted up and down and back and forth, working to accommodate users of different sizes.

 Unfortunately, the handlebars only offer two-way adjustability: up and down.

 This model uses a simple friction resistance system.
 By turning the knob to the right you can tighten the pad against the flywheel, increasing resistance intensity.
 The flywheel weighs in at forty pounds, which is a great weight for users of all fitness levels.

 The bike is powered by a heavy-duty V-belt instead of a chain, which works to reduce the bike’s overall maintenance needs and also allows helps to minimize noise.